apache/trafficserver/doc/admin/configuring-traffic-server.en.rst

 Configure Traffic Server Using Configuration Files
 ==================================================

-As an alternative to using Traffic Line or Traffic Shell, you can change Traffic Server configuration options by manually editing specific variables in :file:`records.config`.
+As an alternative to using Traffic Line, you can change Traffic Server configuration options by manually editing specific variables in :file:`records.config`.